Silveresque/USTemperatureAnalysis/README.md

 # Motivation
 To allow for more advanced probabilistic analysis of extreme temperature likelihoods, as well as additional statistical information that is not normally available elsewhere.
-Get 10th to 90th percentile dew point ranges for various time periods.
+Get tenth to ninetieth percentile dew point ranges for various time periods.
 Also provides a speedy way to switch between various stations and get a detailed sense of their temperature trends, with all the features in one consolidated module.

 # Code Style
 C Standard